chriswebb09/To-Do-List-Extension-ios-0616/README.md

 # To Do List Extension

 ## Goals
 Before starting this lab, you should have completed Tutorial 2 of Ray Wenderlich's iOS Apprentice (Beginning iOS Development with Swift 2).
-That tutorial continued your introduction to the Swift programming language and introduced table views, navigation controllers, and delegates.
+That tutorial continued your introduction to the Swift programming language and introduced classes, subclasses, table views, navigation controllers, and delegates.
 With this extension you'll get additional practice working on these concepts.
 The Advanced section will also test your ability to search for and implement third-party code.

 ## Separate checklists based on completion status
 ### Instructions